Electrical Modulation of Elastic Moduli

 Research Implications

 The explored materials science concepts will open up a new line of research in the blossoming field of organic electronics.
-Meanwhile, the application-oriented part of the project opens new horizons for the interdisciplinary field of wearable electronics.
+Additionally, the application-oriented part of the project opens new horizons for the interdisciplinary field of wearable electronics.

 Financiële details & Tijdlijn